 Welcome to the Soteria Brighton website.
-Soteria Brighton was formed in 2011 with the purpose of establishing a Soteria House and related services in Brighton for people experiencing ‘psychosis’ (including what is sometimes referred to as ‘schizophrenia’).
+Soteria Brighton was formed in 2011 with the aim of establishing a Soteria House and related services in Brighton for people experiencing ‘psychosis’ (including what is sometimes referred to as ‘schizophrenia’).
 At present we do not provide any services.
 However, our meetings are open to all, and we do organise other events from time to time (see below for more details).
 Soteria Brighton consists of a core group of around 20 members who meet regularly to develop the group, and a growing mailing list of those who wish to keep up with developments and support us in other ways.
 The core group consists of individuals with a personal and/or professional interest in developing the Soteria approach.
 We believe that it is healthy to have a mixture of professionals, carers, and those who have experienced ‘psychosis’ in our group, and welcome anyone who has an interest in seeing a greater variety of mental health services in Brighton to our meetings.
 We are looking for more people to help us realise our goals, so if you are interested, do get in touch.

 The Soteria model originated in the early 1970s in the US, a residential community established by Loren Mosher for people experiencing psychosis for the first time, in order to research how they fared in a psychosocial environment with minimal medication, but substantial interpersonal support.
 What they found was that people did just as well, if not better, and with significantly less medication.
 Further details about our aims, as well as the Soteria model and the evidence base for it can be found on our about page.